 - Ayn Rand, The Art of Nonfiction (New York: Plume, 2001).

 - Unfortunately, Reader’s Digest did not receive Rand’s responses in time, and the essay was published with the edits she had objected to.
 Ayn Rand, “The Only Path to Tomorrow,” Reader’s Digest, January 1944.
+“They pulled all the teeth out of it,” she wrote to a correspondent.
+Letter dated February 1, 1944, from Rand to Leonard Read, Ayn Rand Papers, 139_F1x_020_001.
 See also commentary by Michael S. Berliner on letter dated December 8, 1943, from Ayn Rand to DeWitt Wallace, the magazine’s co-founder.

 - Letter dated April 16, 1946, from Ayn Rand to Leonard Read, in Michael S. Berliner, ed., Letters of Ayn Rand (New York: Dutton, 1995), 274.